 The phrase "their hand" refers to the brothers' plan to kill him.
-Alternate translation: "from them" or "from their plans"
+Alternate translation: "from them" or "from their story.
+If your language has a way for doing this, you could consider using it here.

-to bring him back

 "and return him"

 Genesis 37:23

 It came about that when